-My husband put up the tent whilst wearing shorts with no protection against the midges until he found the spray.
+When we arrived in Kielder Forest, my husband put up the tent whilst wearing shorts with no protection against the midges until he found the spray.
 In the time it took him to put the tent up, his legs were literally covered in bites.
-Once we’d found the repellant, it did the job and we didn’t get bitten whilst wearing it.
-That said, the midges were still swarming around, particularly in the evenings.
+Once we’d found the insect repellant, it did the job and we didn’t get bitten whilst wearing it.
+That said, the Kielder midges were still swarming around, particularly in the evenings.
 We ended up buying face nets to wear if we were outside in the evening.

 2. Visit Kielder Castle first

 Here’s the first thing you need to know about Kielder Castle: it’s not a castle.
 It is in fact the former hunting lodge of the Duke of Northumberland.
-What it does have is a café and a little tourist information centre.
+What it does have is a café and a little tourist information centre about Kielder Forest.
 Here, you can find out everything that’s going on in the area.
 It is the starting point for the Gruffalo Trail and various mountain bike tracks.
 There is also a park just around the corner.
 The café is lovely too.

 Or if you can’t take one, hire one from The Bike Place.
-Kielder is just the perfect place for mountain biking.
+Kielder Forest is just the perfect place for family mountain bike adventures.
 The tracks are graded like a ski resort, so whatever your level you’ll find the right ride for you.
 Some of the paths are so easy that Libby (age 5) managed it on her mountain bike and my husband pulled Lia on a trailer.

-The next issue was that we hadn’t done our research properly for wet weather activities.
+The next issue was that we hadn’t done our research properly for wet weather activities in Kielder Forest.
 We didn’t really have days out planned for bad weather.
 We ended up researching it when we were there and heading to the Roman Army Museum when it was terrible weather.
 Later in the week we went to Vindolanda, which is both inside and outside.
 Both were brilliant, educational days out that I would highly recommend whatever the weather!

 Kielder Forest is a great place to see a variety of wildlife.
 Approximately half of the red squirrels in England live in Kielder.
 There are also ospreys, deer, salmon, frogs, water voles, otters – the list goes on.
 Head to Kielder Castle for directions to the bird hide.
 In the castle café you can watch the ospreys on their nest via a live camera.
 The castle is also the best place to find out what wildlife walks and events are happening.
 While you’re there, you can download the Gruffalo trail app.
 The app brings the characters to life on your phone as you follow the trail.